Shopify/hydrogen/.changeset/late-hats-dress.md

 '@shopify/cli-hydrogen': patch
 ---

-Fix pathnames in Windows when running the development server.
+Fix pathnames on Windows when running the development server.